· Resume ·

 That simple story, a review of the soon-to-close Miracle Strip Amusement Park, led to other stories about roller coasters and amusement parks, and those clips led to regular assignments.
 After moving to Utah, I presented those clips as evidence of my experience and skill, landing a regular beat as a stringer for the local newspaper.
 Following my success with writing about amusement parks, my first national piece appeared in the May 2006 issue of Budget Travel Magazine discussing my experiences as a Cedar Point Employee.

 Writing for online markets has been a different challenge.
 Rather than local connections, online writing requires knowledge useful to a wide range of visitors, and I honed my skills with different websites and online newsletters.
-Today my work - more than 7,000 articles successfully published since I began counting in 2006 - can be found on a range of websites, blogs, and newsletters.
+Today my work can be found on a range of websites, blogs, and newsletters.

 My venture into editing has been altogether different.
 I am a voracious reader, and in May 2005 I read a novel published by Carnot USA Books in which I found more than two dozen obvious errors -- typos, misprints, etc. Distressed and inspired, I wrote the publishing director, pointed out specific errors, and offered my services.
 To my immense surprise, he called me and within a few days I had a galley on my desk for their next release.
 Though Carnot USA Books has since shifted their focus and no longer uses my services, I've gone on to offer my expertise directly to authors and other small publishers, specializing in creative editing that helps authors keep their voice while losing their errors.